hafizhuzaifaahmed/unity-webgl-app-test-2/BUILD_DEPLOYMENT_GUIDE.md

 I've updated your project to:

-1. **nixpacks.toml**: Now runs `setup-build.sh` instead of downloading from GitHub
+1. **nixpacks.toml**: Now runs `setup-build.sh` during the install phase
-2. **setup-build.sh**: Checks for build files in this order:
+2. **setup-build.sh**: Intelligently handles build files in this order:
+   - ✅ Detects if Build files are Git LFS pointers
+   - ✅ Auto-downloads actual binaries from GitHub LFS if needed (172MB)
-   - Existing Build files in repo ✅
+   - ✅ Uses existing valid Build files from repo
-   - build.zip in repo ✅
-   - Falls back to error (no downloads)
+   - ✅ Falls back to Railway Volume at `/data/unity-build-cache`
+   - ❌ Fails with helpful message if none found

 3. **server.js**: Disabled browser caching
    - Files served fresh from server each time